andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 17 (Tom Baker)</sub>

-It’s unfinished, but I liked this one.
+It's unfinished, but I liked this one.
 Probably not worth forging through, but some excellent moments and concepts - a shame it was never completed.

 Story 109; 0 episodes - Shada